• Skip to main content

 In order to extend the battery life of this dog toy, I always turn it OFF after my dogs have played with it for a few minutes.
 (Usually 5 to 10 minutes — because I don’t want them to ever get “bored” with it.
 I’ve found that when I limit their play time with dog toys, they appreciate the limited times when they get to play with those toys.
 Sometimes I let them play with the Wicked Ball longer… at which point it “goes to sleep” after 10 minutes of play, turns OFF for 30 minutes, then “wakes up” for another 10 minutes of play.)

-Since I work from home and have many opportunities to watch them play with the Wicked Ball for lengths at a time, that’s primarily how we use it (for active play time when I’m home) — rather than to prevent boredom whenever I’m away.
+Since I work from home and have many opportunities to watch them play with this ball for lengths at a time, that’s primarily how we use it (for active play time when I’m home) — rather than to prevent boredom whenever I’m away.

 My dogs stay in their crates whenever I’m gone (rather than roaming the house) — so I haven’t left it on for hours at time with them alone.